Grim-/MagicAndMyths/docs/MagicAndMyths/RedditPost.md

 ### Enchantment Framework
 - Every item and piece of equipment can be enchanted with magical properties
-- Multiple effect types: on-hit damage, stat modifications, damage nullification, time-based effects
+- Multiple effect types: on-hit damage, stat modifications, damage nullification, time-based effects, effects based on the time of time
 - Categorized enchantments (melee, armor, etc.) with configurable rarity
 - Visual effects and complex conditional triggers like daylight-dependent bonuses
 - Auto-slotting enchantment system for specific items